 Q. Storing pictures has become much convenient on the Internet.
 What are some advantages of this?
 Do you use any digital photo sharing or storing service?
 Which one?

-I also use my Facebook profile to share my photos.
-It also helps to store the photos too.
-I also use my google drive and Flickr to store the photos and can access them whenever I need.
+I use Facebook and Instagram to share my photos with my friends or family, but use Google drive and Flickr to store photos so that I can access them whenever I need to.

-Q. With the advancement in camera and technology, anyone these days take quality pictures?
+Q. With the advancement in camera and technology, anyone these days can take quality pictures?
 Do you agree?
-Why?
-Why not?
+Why?/ Why not?